Haley Hopkins

 Haley Elizabeth Hopkins (born December 21, 1998) is an American professional soccer player who plays as a forward for the Kansas City Current of the National Women's Soccer League (NWSL).
 She has been the president of the NWSL Players Association since 2025.

-Hopkins played six years of college soccer, four with the Vanderbilt Commodores and two with the Virginia Cavaliers.
+Hopkins college soccer for the Vanderbilt Commodores and the Virginia Cavaliers, earning All-American honors twice.
 She was selected by the North Carolina Courage in the first round of the 2023 NWSL Draft.

-Early life and college career
+Early life

 Hopkins grew up in Newport Beach, California, one of four children born to David and Beth Hopkins.
 Her father played college football and baseball at Virginia and was drafted by the Texas Rangers in the 1982 MLB draft.
 Hopkins began playing soccer at age four.
 She attended Mater Dei High School and played ECNL club soccer for Slammers FC.

-Vanderbilt Commodores
+College career

-Hopkins played only one game for the Commodores soccer team in her first season, in 2017, because of knee pain that required multiple surgeries.
+Hopkins played only one game for the Commodores soccer team as a freshman in 2017, because of knee pain that required multiple surgeries.
 In 2018, as a redshirt freshman, she led the Commodores with 14 goals and 7 assists in 21 games and was named the Southeastern Conference (SEC) Freshman of the Year.
 She again led the team with 13 goals in 21 games as a redshirt sophomore in 2019.
-She dealt with injuries the next year but still provided a team-best 7 goals in 15 games and helped the Commodores win the 2020 SEC tournament, scoring two goals in the competition.
-With the second-most goals in Vanderbilt history (34), she was named All-SEC three times and third-team All-American two times.
+She dealt with injuries the next year but still provided a team-best 7 goals in 15 games and helped the Commodores win the SEC tournament, scoring two goals in the competition.
+She left Vanderbilt with the second-most goals in program history (34) and was a three-time All-SEC and two-time All-American third-team selection.

-Virginia Cavaliers

-Hopkins transferred to the Virginia Cavaliers in 2021, enrolling as a graduate student in the University of Virginia School of Medicine.
-She scored twice on her debut and finished the season with 8 goals and 9 assists in 23 games.
-In the 2022 season, she scored a 15-minute hat trick against Fairleigh Dickinson and ended her final season with 14 goals and 5 assists in 23 games.
-In the 2022 NCAA tournament, she scored in overtime against Penn State to help the Cavaliers advances the quarterfinals.
-She was named All-ACC both years in Virginia.
+Hopkins joined the Virginia Cavaliers as a graduate transfer in 2021, enrolling in the University of Virginia School of Medicine.
+She scored two goals in her debut and finished the season with 8 goals and 9 assists in 23 games, winning the Atlantic Coast Conference (ACC) regular-season title.
+In her second season with the Cavaliers in 2022, she scored 14 goals and 5 assists in 23 games.
+In the NCAA tournament, she scored in overtime against Penn State to help the Cavaliers advance to the quarterfinals.
+Both years in Virginia, she was an All-ACC selection.